scenic city neurotherapy logo 2

 Matthew Perry’s struggle with addiction is no secret.

-However, it is worth considering that the medication he took is likely in line with how the medication was being prescribed.
-In the wake of Matthew Perry’s unfortunate passing, reportedly associated with at-home ketamine use for mental health concerns, it’s crucial to address the growing trend of individuals being prescribed ketamine for at-home self administration.
-While Perry had been receiving ketamine therapy in a controlled and supervised environment, a safe option for those grappling with challenging mental health conditions, the shift to at-home use—prescribed or otherwise—marked a perilous turn.
+When this blog was first written, based on the available information, it was reasonable to believe that the medication Matthew Perry took was in line with typical prescribing practices.
+Initially linked to at-home ketamine use for mental health concerns, it’s important to address the increasing trend of ketamine prescribed for at-home self-administration.
+While ketamine therapy, when administered in a controlled and supervised environment at appropriate doses, is a safe option for those facing challenging mental health conditions, the move towards at-home use—whether prescribed or not—introduces significant risks.
 As an advocate for patient well-being and responsible medical practices, I’ve always strongly advised against attempting to use ketamine without proper medical supervision.

-It’s essential to clarify that Matthew Perry did not succumb to a ketamine overdose, as intimated by some media reports.
-Instead, he tragically drowned after taking a substantial at-home ketamine dose (1600 mg) and sitting in his hot tub.
-This incident underscores the dangers of ketamine use, particularly in unsupervised settings.
-Confirmation bias, such as assuming that since nothing bad happened last time, nothing bad can happen this time, likely played a role in this tragic event.
-Several companies and providers in Chattanooga and around the country are currently prescribing sublingual doses anywhere from 150mg to 1600 mg for a single administration which to compensate for poor absorption which amplify the risks.
+Numerous companies and providers, both in Chattanooga and nationwide, are prescribing sublingual doses ranging from 150 mg to 1600 mg per administration to address poor absorption.
+This practice significantly amplifies the associated risks.
 Sublingual absorption of medications is notably poor (around 10-30%).
 With ketamine, the effects of a 1200 mg sublingual dose is equivalent to the effects of a much lower IV ketamine dose (150-200 mg), which, while still high, is not typically lethal.
 Matthew Perry’s untimely death was avoidable and unnecessary, emphasizing the critical need for medical supervision with all ketamine administration.

 The escalating instances of injuries and fatalities linked to DIY ketamine use underscore serious ethical concerns.
 It is disconcerting to witness some providers downplaying these risks, leaving patients insufficiently informed.
 Convenience should not take precedence over patient safety and treatment effectiveness.
 Providers utilizing this modality do so either out of greed or ignorance.
 While the sublingual ketamine model does offer a financial incentive and is far less labor intensive for the provider, we find that most of those prescribing at-home ketamine are well meaning.
 They simply are ignorant of the many risks associated with rapid acting anesthetics like ketamine.
 Also, the legality of at-home ketamine use gives a false sense of security, but technical legality does not equate safety or appropriateness.